HakanColakoglu/AWS-EC2-Setup/README.md

 ```

 This command starts both the Node.js and PostgreSQL containers, installs dependencies, and starts the application.
 Check if your containers are running.
+You should see postgres container running but node-app is not running.
 ```bash
 sudo docker ps
 ```

-In this project, starting both containers at the same time won't be an issue, however, if you try to connect to localhost:3000 then the node-app will shutdown because it will try to access to your database which is not set yet.
+Our node-app is trying to connect to a database which does not exit yet.
 We start a postgres container here, but we need to create a database and tables in it.

 Alternatively, you can start containers one by one.

 ```bash
 sudo docker-compose up -d postgres
 ```
 Then create your database and tables, and start the main app once it is ready.
+Follow along to see how to set up your database.
 ```bash
 sudo docker-compose up -d node
 ```